2024 North Carolina Renewable Ocean Energy PROGRAM Symposium

 • The Oasis (252-441-5211): A hotel located on the causeway between Nags Head and Roanoke Island.
 We will not be reserving a block of rooms here, but it is a nice hotel overlooking the Sound.

-If you have questions, please contact NCROEP Associate Director, Lindsay Dubbs.
+If you have questions, please contact NCROEP Director, George Bonner.

 Led by East Carolina University (ECU), The Coastal Studies Institute is a multi-institutional research and educational partnership of the UNC System including North Carolina State University, UNC-Chapel Hill, UNC Wilmington, and Elizabeth City State University.